isabella232/experience-manager-document-security.en/help/document-security-extension-release-notes.md

 The Synchronize Offline button is available even though the user does not have offline permissions for the document.
 However, selecting the button does nothing.

-### No support for trial versions of Microsoft Office <br> {#no-support-for-trial-versions-of-microsoft-office-br}
+### No support for trial versions of Microsoft Office {#no-support-for-trial-versions-of-microsoft-office}

 Document Security extension for Microsoft Office does not support trail versions of Microsoft Office.
 Before installing the extension, ensure that you have installed a licensed copy of Microsoft Office and it is activated.

-### Unable to open a protected Microsoft Office files &nbsp; {#unable-to-open-a-protected-microsoft-office-files-nbsp}
+### Unable to open a protected Microsoft Office files {#unable-to-open-a-protected-microsoft-office-files}

 If the protected view of the Microsoft Office is enabled, the Right Management Extension cannot open protected Microsoft Excel files (XLS, XLSX) and protected Microsoft PowerPoint (PPT) files from a remote location.

-### Cells of Microsoft Excel document containing an image or background color appear on top of watermark &nbsp; {#cells-of-microsoft-excel-document-containing-an-image-or-background-color-appear-on-top-of-watermark-nbsp}
+### Cells of Microsoft Excel document containing an image or background color appear on top of watermark {#cells-of-microsoft-excel-document-containing-an-image-or-background-color-appear-on-top-of-watermark}

 If a cell of a Microsoft Excel document contains an image or is filled with background color and a dynamic watermark policy is applied to the document, then the image or the background color filled in the cell appears on top of the watermark and cover the watermark.

-### Usability issue with multiple certificates <br> {#usability-issue-with-multiple-certificates-br}
+### Usability issue with multiple certificates {#usability-issue-with-multiple-certificates}

 If multiple certificates are present on the client machine and the user cancels the certificate selection dialog, then the dialog appears once again and the user has to cancel the dialog twice.